-Telecel allays closure fears - TechnoMag
+Telecel Allays Closure Fears - TechnoMag

 Telecel Zimbabwe has refuted claims it is facing serious viability challenges threatening its survival with closure fast becoming a possibility.

-In a statement Telecel Zimbabwe today assured all its stakeholders and customers, that while the company is facing some challenges, not at the brink of collapse and continues to offer quality service to its customers.
+In a statement, Telecel Zimbabwe assured all its stakeholders and customers, that while the company is facing some challenges, it is not at the brink of collapse and continues to offer quality service to its customers.

-“Lke all other local organisations, Telecel Zimbabwe’s operations have been affected by a host of factors, both macro and micro economic, but attributed mainly to limited funding for the company over a long period of time, in the face of challenging economic conditions in Zimbabwe,” said the company.
+“Like all other local organisations, Telecel Zimbabwe’s operations have been affected by a host of factors, both macro and microeconomic, but attributed mainly to limited funding for the company over a long period of time, in the face of challenging economic conditions in Zimbabwe,” said the company.

-Specifically, rapid depreciation of the local currency and the levels of tariffs increases approved, which continue to lag behind inflation, have affected the ability to meet the foreign currency denominated obligations, especially spares for equipment and service level agreements and support.
+Specifically, the rapid depreciation of the local currency and the levels of tariffs increases approved, which continue to lag behind inflation, have affected the ability to meet the foreign currency-denominated obligations, especially spares for equipment and service level agreements and support.

 “This limited vendor support has resulted in some network disruptions during the festive season, which have since been rectified.
 In order to mitigate these challenges, the company has been on a very aggressive import substitution and local skills transfer.